hasura/graphql-engine/manual/gateway/services-routing.rst

 ==================

 The API gateway is responsible for routing sub-domains to the correct upstream microservice.
-It also terminates SSL conections.
+It also terminates SSL connections.

-For example, in the cluster ``test42.hasura-app.io``, if one makes a request ``https://auth.test42.hasura-app.io`` the gatway will terminate the SSL connection, resolve sessions, and proxy the request to the upstream ``Auth`` microservice.
+For example, in the cluster ``test42.hasura-app.io``, if one makes a request ``https://auth.test42.hasura-app.io`` the gateway will terminate the SSL connection, resolve sessions, and proxy the request to the upstream ``Auth`` microservice.